 Marketed as a dietary supplement, party pills are largely unregulated and untested.
 Due to the lack of monitoring, there is virtually no way to know what substances the pills actually contain or to know the exact amounts in each pill.
 Falsely touted as a natural supplement, or an “herbal high” party pills are entirely synthetic containing no natural ingredients.

 Many brands of party pills claim to offer cocaine or methamphetamine-like effects.
-Users have reported experiencing alertness and euphoria with effects lasting four to six hours.
+Other side effects of party pills may include:

 - Blurred vision

 - Respiratory failures

 Hospitalization most often occurs when the user mixes party pills with other substances such as alcohol or other drugs.

 4. What are the risks of party pills?
 Are party pills safe or dangerous?

 Because these substances are relatively new, there is little known about their long-term effects.
 Studies suggest that the use of party pills could lead to long-term anxiety and increase the likelihood of dependency and other stimulant abuse.

 Since the ingredients in party pills cause reactions that are similar to other central nervous system stimulants, users are likely facing similar harm.
 Although party pills create similar effects at a reduced strength, once an individual becomes accustomed to functioning in an altered state, he or she can face withdrawal symptoms leading to dependence and ultimately addiction.

 No drugs, despite their labeling or claims, are risk-free.
 Party pills are another “legal” drug made in an attempt to bypass the current controlled substances laws.
 With no way to know exactly what is in them or the long-term effects on health, users are taking a risk consuming a drug that falsely markets itself as “natural and safe.”

 5. Are party pills legal?